nascentxyz/simple-security-toolkit/README.md

 # Simple Security Toolkit
-This repo is a collection of practical tips and resources developed by the Nascent team to share with our portfolio companies and others in the ecosystem who might find it useful.
+This repo is a collection of practical security tools and resources developed by the Nascent team to share with our portfolio companies and others in the ecosystem who might find it useful.
 It is not intended to be comprehensive; it skews towards practical and opinionated recommendations that we find to be appropriate particularly to teams developing and managing early versions of a protocol.

 ### Contents